tonethar/IGME-330-Spring-2023/notes/js-functions.md

 ## VII.
 Functions are "First class" objects
 - In JavaScript, functions are [first-class](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) objects:
-  - because they can be passed to other functions
+  - because they can be passed to other functions as parameters
   - returned from functions
   - and assigned to variables and properties
 - They can also have properties and methods just like any other object